Andrettin/Wyrmsun/readme.txt

 - 1.9.6
 -----------------------------------------------------------------------

+* AI
+- AI units now pick up healing items to heal themselves.

 * Factions
 - Fixed issue which made the faction bonuses of the new player be applied to rescued units.

+* Miscellaneous
+- Fixed crash which happened when a missile with splash damage hit a unit during its death animation.

 -----------------------------------------------------------------------
 - 1.9.5